cdrlos/Project-Euler/README.md

-# Project Euler problem solutions
+# Solutions to Project Euler problems

-A note on the Scheme solutions: they were written for Kawa implementation, version 3.1 specifically.
+These solutions are mostly written in Scheme because that is my favorite programming language.
+You will also find some translations into C, Java, Python, and Ruby.

+The Scheme solutions were written in Guile as that seems to be the most universally available Scheme implementation on Linux systems.
+No fancy libraries are used, for the most part.